-The camera photographs and records ALL speeding vehicles in a northbound direction.
-The Community Speedwatch Team reports the registration number, type and colour of those vehicles to the WC and the Police.
+The camera photographs and records ALL speeding vehicles in a northbound direction and data is passed to the Wiltshire Police team.

-A warning sign is installed at the Seagry end of the village on the 30mph sign and the camera is mounted on the same pole as the vehicular activated speed indicator sign, so the motorist has two reminders as to the correct speed limit – so there should be no excuses for speeding.
+A warning sign was installed at the Seagry end of the village on the 30mph sign and the camera is mounted on the same pole as the vehicular activated speed indicator sign, so the motorist has two reminders as to the correct speed limit – so there should be no excuses for speeding.

-The villagers of Startley deserve a break from this very dangerous practice and ask that all vehicle drivers obey the speed limit.
+None of the parish residents should have to be subjected to this very dangerous practice and we continue to ask that all vehicle drivers obey the speed limit.